 In 2009, the United States military spent US$12.2 billion in Hawaii, accounting for 18% of spending in the state for that year.

-In 2010, 156,000 residents declared themselves to be solely of Native Hawaiian ancestry.
+In 2010, 156,000 residents declared themselves to be solely of Native Hawaiian ancestry, while an additional 371,000 declared themselves to possess Native Hawaiian ancestry in combination with one or more other races.

-In 2010, the Catholic Church had 249,619 adherents in Hawaii, making it the largest religious denomination by membership.
+In 2010, the Catholic Church had 249,619 adherents in Hawaii, being the largest religious denomination.

 During the 2011-2012 school year, Hawaii public and charter schools had an enrollment of 181,213, while private schools had 37,695.

-On November 6, 2012, Barack Obama was re-elected for a second term as president of the United States.
+On November 6, 2012, Barack Obama was re-elected for a second term as president.

-On December 26, 2012, Brian Schatz was appointed as a United States senator from Hawaii by Governor Neil Abercrombie.
+On December 26, 2012, Brian Schatz was appointed as a United States Senator from Hawaii by Governor Neil Abercrombie following the death of Senator Daniel Inouye.

 A 2012 Gallup poll found that Hawaii had the largest proportion of LGBTQIA+ adults in the U.S., at 5.1%, an estimated 53,966 individuals.